abhiram-s2002/racer/TERMS_OF_SERVICE.md

 - We are not liable for user-generated content or third-party actions
 - We are not liable for data loss or security breaches
 - We are not liable for transactions between users
+ - We are not liable for changes made to non-compliant user identifiers where required for safety, legality, or policy enforcement
 - We are not liable for any loss of profits, business, or opportunities
 - We are not liable for any damages arising from your use of third-party services
 - We are not liable for any damages resulting from force majeure events